Cochin International Airport: Manufacturing and business zone

-The master plan envisages the creation of a Special Economic Zone (SEZ) for aircraft-allied industries, especially spare parts and OEM manufacturing units, an airline research and development center, workshops and service zones.
-In addition to this an Information Technology Park, with dedicated airline support technology, design and development centers is also proposed.
-An integrated logistics center and central container freight station are planned at the cargo village.
+The master plan envisages the creation of a special economic zone (SEZ) for aircraft-allied industries, especially spare parts and OEM manufacturing units, an airline research and development centre, workshops and service zones.
+An information technology park, with dedicated airline support technology, design and development centres, is also proposed.
+An integrated logistics centre and central container freight station are planned at the cargo village.